unfiltered/unfiltered/README.md

 ## Modules

-### ajp-server

-An embedded server that adheres to the ajp protocol.

-### demo

-An example Unfiltered application that demonstrates some of the core features.

 ### library

 The core application library for Unfiltered.
 This module provides interfaces and implementations of core request extractors and response combinators.

+### filter

+Binds the core library to filters in the servlet 2.3 API.

-### server
+### jetty

 Provides an embedded web server abstraction for serving filters.

+### jetty-ajp

+An embedded server that adheres to the ajp protocol.

+### netty

+Binds the core library to a Netty channel handler and provides an embedded server.

 ### spec

-Provides helpers for testing filters with [specs](http://code.google.com/p/specs/).
+Provides helpers for testing Intents with [specs](http://code.google.com/p/specs/).

 ### uploads

-Provides extractors for multipart posts.
+Provides extractors for multipart posts using the servlet API.

 ### json